Technical notes

 Other contact with dog

-Table 4: The Australian Classification of Health Interventions (ACHI) codes 10th edition codes used in identifying total knee and hip replacement in the AIHW National Hospital Morbidity Database
+Table 4: Australian Classification of Health Interventions (ACHI) codes 10th edition codes for total knee and hip replacement in the AIHW National Hospital Morbidity Database

 Total knee replacement